Differentiating Student Feedbacks for Knowledge Tracing: background

 \subsection{Knowledge Tracing}

-Knowledge tracing originates from \cite{corbett1994knowledge} and branches out multiple types of methods.
-Probabilistic models based on BKT~\cite{corbett1994knowledge} follow a Hidden Markov Model (HMM) framework to orderly estimate students' future responses by transition and emission probabilities \cite{kaser2017dynamic, pardos2010modeling}.
-Other earlier approaches extend from IRT \cite{embretson2013item}, which leverage logistic models to combine different factors related to student learning interactions, such as student ability, question difficulty and question discrimination \cite{lord:2012, cen:2006, de2009dina}.
+Knowledge tracing~\cite{kt} has been a long-standing research topic and has seen the development of various types of methods.
+Among them, probabilistic models based on BKT~\cite{kt} are prominent examples.
+These models adopt a Hidden Markov Model (HMM) framework to sequentially predict students' future responses by leveraging transition and emission probabilities.

-Recently, the prosperity of deep learning benefits KT as well, furnishing a great space to improve KT performance from different angles.
-Due to the temporality of learning process, DKT \cite{piech2015deep} emerges as a representative method to sequentially model students’ historical responses and has been widely used by plenty of subsequent approaches~\cite{nagatani2019augmenting, Shen2021, Shen2022, zhang2017dynamic, liu2019ekt}.
-Meanwhile, thanks to the proposal of attention techniques~\cite{vaswani2017attention}, KT methods based on this could comprehensively attain each historical response’s contribution to correctly answer a new question~\cite{liu2019ekt, pandey2019self, Ghosh2020, pandey2020rkt}.

-Moreover, some methods leverage side information to enhance KT.
-HawkesKT \cite{wang2021} proposes a Hawkes process based method that characterizes temporal cross effects between any historical question and a target question through a mutual-excited intensity function.
-Such temporal information is also utilized by LPKT~\cite{Shen2021} considering the consistency of learning and forgetting process.
-Besides, the studies \cite{su2018exercise, pandey2020rkt} employ textual information of questions to strengthen their embeddings.
-Zhou et al. \cite{zhou2021modeling} introduces three extra aspects, i.e. home, school, and person information to conduct educational context features.

-This paper focuses on resolving response discrimination imbalance in KT, which is rarely considered in the literature.
-IRT \cite{embretson2013item} takes discrimination as an inherent property of each question to parameterize.
-Since it only considers the question discrimination instead of the response discrimination, it neglects the key role of students' dynamic interactions to questions.
-The approaches \cite{Shen2022, pado2017question, pardos2011kt} only model response discrimination from a difficulty aspect, overlooking their different contributions to KT, let along the imbalance of them.
-To our best knowledge, this is the first work discovering and addressing the discrimination imbalance of responses in KT.